-- Medical Cannabis: Last year, a bill authorizing medical cannabis passed the Senate but was significantly revised in the House, ultimately creating a study commission to make recommendations for this session.
-Those recommendations have been put to paper and new legislation (SB165) has been officially introduced.
+- Medical Cannabis: Last year, a bill authorizing medical cannabis created a study commission to make recommendations for this session.
+Those recommendations have been put to paper and new legislation (SB165) has been passed by the Senate.
 Due to the length of the bill, we will not be listing a full synopsis here.
-That said, the list of qualifying conditions begins on page 10, and physician certification requirements are on page 30.

 - Certificate of Need Laws: This bill (HB126) would repeal the certificate of need program and abolish the state agencies, councils, and boards that exist to operate and support the certificate of need program.
 HB126 has yet to be considered by the House Committee on State Government.
 The Association supports this bill.